 I was born to two immigrants from Iran and Germany and grew up in the Midwest.
-My parents settled in Cincinnati and raised me on music, high pursuit of academics, and business.
+My parents settled in Cincinnati and raised me on fun dance music, pursuit of academics, and business.
 My father was fond of Persian rugs and managed a local store, while my mother was interested in pharmacy and attended school to obtain her advanced degrees.

 In my teenage years I practiced music, took up a meditation practice, and went to University for English and Psychology.
 I left school twice to travel around the states and internationally, lived a monastic life, and eventually took up an interest in science and began studying Biology.
 After a year of studying evolutionary biology and the neuroscience of subjectivity and agency I decided to pursue my dream of becoming an acupuncturist.